Export control of strategic goods

-In the case of the import, export and transit of weapons, defence-related products and dual use goods from or to the Belgian Army or the Federal Police, the competent authority is the Federal Public Service Economy, SME’s, Self-employed and Energy, license unit (FR - NL).
+In the case of the import, export and transit of weapons, defence-related products and dual use goods from or to the Belgian Army or the Federal Police, the competent authority is the Federal Public Service Economy, SME’s, Self-employed and Energy, Licence Unit.

-The export of nuclear goods is subject to the prior authorization by the Federal Minister of Energy, based on the advice by the Belgian Advisory Committee for the Non-Proliferation of Nuclear Weapons (FR - NL).
+The export of nuclear goods is subject to the prior authorisation by the Federal Minister of Energy, based on the advice by the Belgian Advisory Committee for the Non-Proliferation of Nuclear Weapons (CANVEK).

 Multilateral export control

 On a voluntary basis, states have created multilateral export control regimes.
 These states seek to harmonise their export controls and enhance international cooperation in order to thwart the plans of would-be proliferators and mala fide end users.
 The regimes are:

 Belgium is member of all these export control regimes.
 All relevant Federal and Regional Authorities, such as the licensing authorities and customs administration, are involved in the activities of these regimes.
 The FPS Foreign Affairs is responsible for general policy and co-ordination.